dvbuntu/ogre/README.md

 Units come in different types like knight, monk, ranger, and wizard.
 These each move at various speeds through the terrain, attempting to take the shortest route.

 Terrain is generated randomly for each game.
-There are always 3 types: plains, forests, and mountains.
-But the colors are randomized as well, so you'll have to sort out what's quick and what's slow for the various unit types.
+There are always 3 types: water, plains, and mountains.
+A simple diamond-square algorithm generates elevations and that

 Send your strong units to towns to keep them from your opponent and collect taxes.
 Faster units may be good for snatching out of the way towns.
 Every 100 steps, you must pay your units, but you also get to collect taxes from towns.
 Don't run out of money!

 Unit HP is displayed underneath a unit.
 Getting close to an enemy unit will cause them to fight, wounding both but sending the loser backwards (this is how you can take over a town with an occupant).

 Units have limited vision.
 Even weak units can be helpful as scouts to see what the enemy is up to.

+If you want to view a unit outside of combat, simply select it and then hit 'I'.
+A display will pop up with each hero's hit points and experience just as in combat.

 Deploy new units in your towns if you've got the extra funds and need more soldiers.
 Your enemy will do the same as her units bounce from town to town.